-► Replace the guide bar
+• Replace guide bar

-The drive link tangs will otherwise scrape along the bottom of the groove - the cutters and tie straps will not ride on the bar rails.
+Otherwise the drive links will grind against the base of the groove - the bottoms of the cutters and the tie straps will not lie against the bar.

-23 Motor Cooling
+Motor Cooling

 Use a dry brush or similar tool to clean the cooling slots at regular intervals - see "Maintenance Chart".